13 toddler-friendly days out in Gloucestershire

 A trip to the farmyard with children is always a hit, and at Cattle Country Farm Park in Berkeley, visitors get to meet calves, pigs and even alpacas.

-Take a change of clothes, or swimmers in the summer, and let the kids loose in the waterplay area and covered beach.
-There’s also fantastic outdoor toddler areas where little ones can play on rope bridges, tractors and seesaws, all specifically designed for small children.
+Take a change of clothes — or swimmers in the summer — and let the kids loose in the waterplay area and covered beach.
+There’s also a huge Play Barn offering everything from slides and soft play to pedal karts and interactive games.

 Providing a colourful backdrop for a day out at any time of the year, Westonbirt is a great place to take toddlers – especially as under fives can visit for free and the incredible STIHL treetop walkway is pushchair friendly.